geosolutions-it/MapStore2/docs/user-guide/managing-users.md

 # Managing Users
 ****************

-Switching to Users Manager, the page displayed is the following:
+Switching to *Users Manager*, the page displayed is the following:

 <img src="../img/managing-users/manager-page.jpg" class="ms-docimage"/>

-In this page the *Admin* can:
+In this page the Admin can:

 * Perform a search among the existing users